 )

-places this peak at multipole 220 by manually adjusting the continuous sound horizon r
+cosmology places this peak at multipole 220 by manually adjusting continuous thermo-

 1. The Bulk Reservoir (N